 Aspen and cottonwood leaves tremble in the slightest breeze because they have flattened petioles.
 (I call them “linguine leafstalks.”)

 Ohio buckeye is a distinctive small tree, owing to its large, oppositely arranged palmately compound leaves.
-There are many of them growing along the Olentangy River Road parking lot.
+There are many of them growing at the Cedar Ridge Picnic Area portion of the park.

 As explained so well by Joe Boggs, writing for OSU Agricultural Extension HERE (link) an odd syndrome of drooping laves is caused by the presence of the larvae of a small native moth called the Buckeye Petiole Borer (Proteoteras aesculana).
 Eggs are laid on the leafstalk and a caterpillar bores into it, where it devours some of the contents, cutting off circulation to the leaf, which eventually dies and drops to the ground.

 Elm (genus Ulmus) have leaves that are simple in complexity, with a doubly-serrate margin, and a peculiarly unequal-sided leaf base.
 There are two common species in Ohio –American elm (U. americana) and red/slippery elm, U. rubra.
 They are quite similar.
 Red elm leaves are more scratchy above than are those of American elm, and there are also some differences in the bark and the fruits.